 - Top with your favorite jam

 - Serve with your favorite fresh berries!
-Perfect for a hot summer treat!
+Perfect for a hot treat!